 Also check out the following web sites:

-The Colorado State University forecasters, head by Philip J. Klotzbach and William Gray, anticipate the 2013 Atlantic basin hurricane season will have reduced activity compared with the 1981-2010 climatology.
-The tropical Atlantic has anomalously cooled over the past several months, and it appears that the chances of an El Nino event this summer and fall are relatively high.
-We anticipate a below-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.
+The Colorado State University forecasters, head by Philip J. Klotzbach and William Gray, anticipate the 2014 Atlantic basin hurricane season will have reduced activity compared with the 1981-2010 climatology.
+The forecasters say that the tropical Atlantic remains cooler than normal, while El Nino is in the process of developing.
+The forecasters anticipate a below-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.